Reflections on My Life as a Mercy Associate

 by Mary Taylor, Associate, Conception Bay

-For the past while, I have been reflecting on what my experience as a Mercy Associate has been.
+What my experience as a Mercy Associate has been.

 Just looking at the roots and history of the Sisters of Mercy makes me feel grateful to be a Mercy Associate.
 I am genuinely impressed with and feel inspired by the Founder, Catherine McAuley.
 I like Catherine.
 I like what she says and what she does.
 Her call to justice and to minister to the poor with compassion and mercy is one that I agree with wholeheartedly.
 I am moved and inspired by how she and the other sisters risked and sometimes gave their own lives to care for the sick and the poor.